lastweek/lastweek.github.io/docs/notes/source_code/rdma.md

 	  In their OOO placement scheme, they can directly move OoO packets into host DRAM without even caching them in on-chip memory/cache (not possible!).
 	  So the cost is really minimal, maybe a set of bitmaps.
-	  They probably use some IRN-alike techniques to track the not-fully-received msgs.
+	  They probably use techniques in the [IRN, SIGCOMM'19](https://people.eecs.berkeley.edu/~radhika/irn.pdf) paper to track the not-fully-received msgs.
 	- The end result is nice.
 	  The RDMA NIC can now get rid of its reliance on lossless link layer (IB or PFC-based Ethernet).
 	  So many PFC issues can be avoided if you are using RoCE.